icon

 Smoker

 Starting off, you’ll need a smoker (of course).
-But what kind of a smoker?
+But what kind of smoker?
 There are a few varieties that you can choose from, with the most popular being gas smokers and pellet smokers.
 Stick burners, charcoal smokers, kettle grills, and electric smokers are also available.

 Gas smokers work similarly to a gas grill, where a source of gas (typically propane) is used as a fuel source.
-You will need to add wood chips to flavor the meat when using this type of smoker as gas does not produce smoke.
+You will need to add wood chips to flavor the meat when using this type of smoker, as gas does not produce smoke.

 Another excellent option is a pellet smoker.
-They're pretty hands-off, which makes these smokers a superb choice for those newer to smoking meat.
+They're pretty hands-off, which makes these smokers a superb choice for those new to smoking meat.
 These smokers plug into an outlet and then automatically feed wood pellets in to keep the temperature maintained.

 Regardless of which type of smoker you choose, it's essential to remember that they will need to maintain their temperature for a few hours to properly smoke meat.
 Opt for a smoker that fits your needs, as some are more involved than others when monitoring and adjusting the temperature.